Emergence of Classical Dynamics from a Random Matrix Schr\"odinger Model: Dynamics on state space

-As shown in \cite{KryukovPhysicsA}, in this framework the position of a classical particle is specified by an equivalence class of states labeled only by the expectation value $\mu_z$ and width $\delta_z$; all remaining degrees of freedom are absorbed into the class.
-The sets of states satisfying $\mu_z=\tau$ and $\delta_z=\lambda$ are the level sets of the map
+As shown in \cite{KryukovPhysicsA}, in this framework the position of a classical particle is specified by an equivalence class of states labeled by the expectation value \(\mu_z\) and width \(\delta_z\).
+The sets of states satisfying \(\mu_z=\tau\) and \(\delta_z=\lambda\) are the level sets of the map

 and form the leaves of a codimension-two foliation of state space.
-In \cite{KryukovPhysicsA} and the Supplemental Material, we show that by translating and scaling any suitable initial state $\varphi$, one obtains a two-dimensional submanifold $M_\varphi\subset\mathbb{CP}^{L_2}$, equipped with the induced metric, on which $\tau=\mu_z$ and $s=\ln\delta_z$ serve as orthogonal coordinates.
-Thus $M_\varphi = \mathbb{R}^2$, and points in $M_\varphi$ parameterize the leaves of the foliation.
-State reduction is therefore fully described by a stochastic process on $\mathbb{R}^2$.
+In \cite{KryukovPhysicsA} and in the Supplement, we show that by translating and scaling any suitable initial state \(\varphi\), one obtains a two-dimensional submanifold \(M_\varphi\subset\mathbb{CP}^{L_2}\), equipped with the induced metric, on which \(\tau=\mu_z\) and \(s=\ln(\delta_z/\sigma)\) serve as orthogonal coordinates.
+Thus \(M_\varphi= \mathbb{R}^2\), and points in \(M_\varphi\) parameterize the leaves of the foliation.
+State reduction is then described by a stochastic process on \(\mathbb{R}^2\).

-The random walk in {\bf (RM)} on $\mathbb{CP}^{L_2}$ reduces to a Gaussian random walk on $\mathbb{R}^2$.
-The component along $\tau$ yields the normal distribution that extends uniquely to the Born rule on $\mathbb{CP}^{L_2}$, while, by symmetry of the walk, the component along $s$ gives a probability of $1/2$ that the state lies on $\widetilde M^{\sigma}_{1}$, i.e., satisfies $\delta_z \le \sigma$ \cite{KryukovPhysicsA}.
-This accounts for both the nonvanishing probability of reaching ${\widetilde M^{\sigma}_{1}}$ and the emergence of the Born rule, and it plays a direct role in deriving the Newtonian behavior of macroscopic bodies from {\bf (RM)}.
+The random walk in {\bf (RM)} on \(\mathbb{CP}^{L_2}\) reduces to a Gaussian random walk on \(\mathbb{R}^2\).
+The component along \(\tau\) yields the normal distribution, which by isotropy extends uniquely to the Born rule on \(\mathbb{CP}^{L_2}\), while, by symmetry of the walk, the component along \(s\) gives probability approximately \(1/2\) that the state lies on \(\widetilde M^{\sigma}_{1}\), i.e., satisfies \(\delta_z \le \sigma\) \cite{KryukovPhysicsA}.
+This accounts for both the nonzero probability of reaching \(\widetilde M^{\sigma}_{1}\) and the emergence of the Born rule, and it plays a direct role in deriving the Newtonian behavior of macroscopic bodies from {\bf (RM)}.